 DCC Danish Design

-This course provides a survey of Danish design, concentrating foremost on the post-war era (approx. 1945-1960s).
-It concentrates on a design tradition world renowned for, amongst other things, high-quality craftsmanship, functionality, humanism, contextualism, simplicity, comprehensiveness, and a creative continuity between tradition and renewal.
-Design is never merely a question of beautiful forms and surfaces, and therefore this course will purposefully explore below the surface.
-It examines wider issues of ethics and aesthetics, as exemplified in designs for the Welfare State.
-The course lectures present in-depth examinations into a diversity of design fields and design culture movements in order to reveal the essential considerations and contexts shaping some of the most successful Danish designs.
-Material designs ranging in scale “from the spoon to the city”, as well as immaterial designs, shall be probed and discussed in relation to their socio-cultural, political, economic, and technical contexts.
-Supporting the lectures, seminars will critically question the given topics through such lens as ‘shattering the familiar’, ‘othering’, ‘decolonosing design history’, and ‘Quo vadis, Dansk Design?’.
-Zooming in on Danish design of the past, including its roles in shaping the Welfare State, this course explores the meanings and purposes of design and the ways design can enrich everyday life.
-Honing in on Danish design of the past in this course is also significant because it can aid us in shedding new light on our understandings of contemporary design – and thus also help transform our comprehensions of how sustainable and equitable futures may be constituted.
+This course offers a survey of Danish design, focusing foremost on the post-war era (ca. 1945-1960s).
+It concentrates on a design tradition world renowned for, amongst other things, high-quality crafts(wo)manship, functionality, humanism, contextualism, simplicity, comprehensiveness, and creative continuity between tradition and renewal.
+Design is never merely a question of beautiful forms and surfaces, and therefore this course purposefully explores below the surface of things.
+It examines wider issues of ethics and aesthetics as exemplified in designs for the welfare state.
+This course presents in-depth examinations into a diversity of design fields and design culture movements in order to reveal the essential considerations and contexts shaping some of Denmark’s most successful post-war designs.
+Material designs ranging in scale “from the spoon to the city”, as well as immaterial designs, shall be probed and discussed in relation to their wider socio-cultural, political, economic, and technical contexts.
+We shall critically question the given topics through such lens as ‘design as common good’, ‘shattering the familiar’, ‘women in DD’, ‘decolonising design history’, and ‘Quo vadis, DD?’.
+Furthermore, independent field studies to significant local sites afford opportunities for to challenge experiential blindness and deepen place-based learning.
+Zooming in on Danish design of the past, including its roles in shaping the Welfare State, this course explores the meanings and purposes of design, and the ways design can enrich everyday life.
+Honing in on Danish design of the past is also significant because it can aid us in shedding new light on our understandings of contemporary societal issues and design’s roles in relation to these – also aiding us in transforming our comprehensions of how sustainable and equitable futures may be envisioned and constituted.